 Add other extras, as you would with a normal house insurance quote.
 You might choose home emergency cover, which gives you a number to call if you urgently need a plumber or other expert.
 You could also add legal assistance – this protects you against the costs of being sued or having to make a claim against someone else under a range of circumstances.

-If you let out a property as a holiday home, typical home insurance might not be appropriate and you may want to take out landlord insurance.
-Landlord insurance is designed to protect you, your property and any holidaymakers who rent it out in the event of any accidents or damage.
-Cover can range from protecting the actual building and its contents, to rent protection if you can’t let out the property due to damage.
-See more on landlord insurance.
+If you let out a property as a holiday home, typical home insurance might not be appropriate – perhaps the property is unoccupied for long periods or the home owner doesn’t live at the property.
+That’s why you need holiday let insurance, which is designed to protect you, your property and any holidaymakers who rent it out in the event of any accidents or damage.